emad-elsaid/xlog/README.md

 Usage of xlog:
   -bind string
-        IP and port to bind the web server to (default "127.0.0.1:3000") -source string
+        IP and port to bind the web server to (default "127.0.0.1:3000") -build string
+        Build all pages as static site in this directory -readonly
+        Should xlog hide write operations, read-only means all write operations will be disabled -sidebar
+        Should render sidebar. (default true) -sitename string
+        Site name is the name that appears on the header beside the logo and in the title tag (default "XLOG") -source string
-        Directory that will act as a storage (default ".")
+        Directory that will act as a storage (default current directory)
 ```

 Now you can access xlog with `localhost:3000`